 Thankfully, the end result was surprisingly competent; arguably Beam Software's most impressive game in the entirety of their history.
 While Nintendo's infamous content censorship policies were still in effect in 1993, the game nevertheless managed to convey a dark and heavy mood.
 The game's opening cutscene is emblematic of this, showing your character as he brutally gunned down by several hitmen and left for dead.
 This only continues throughout the game, with your character under constant attack from waves of hitmen, supernatural monstrosities of all types and the overall storyline, which revels in its themes of corporate corruption and Shadowrun's unique urban fantasy elements, and all accompanied by some surprisingly strong visuals and an unsettling, moody soundtrack.

 In terms of gameplay, Shadowrun operates something like a cross between a point-and-click adventure game and a real-time action RPG.
 While movement is handled with the D-pad as in most SNES games, much of the player's interaction with his environment is handled by pressing the R button to activate the cursor, then moving it around the screen and clicking on objects and people to interact.
 Combat in the game plays out similarly, having the player position the cursor over an enemy and pressing A to fire their current weapon at them.
-Curiously, however, the SNES Mouse is not supported in the game, which can make some encounters (particularly with fast-moving enemies) a bit more frustrating than they should be, though the game does attempt to compensate for this to a degree by having the cursor "snap on" to enemies once the player moves it over them.
+Curiously, however, the SNES Mouse is not supported in the game, which can make some encounters (particularly with fast-moving enemies) a bit more frustrating than they should be, though the game does attempt to compensate for this to a degree by having the cursor "snap on" to enemies and points of interest once the player moves it over them.

 As mentioned, the gameplay overall is much more reminiscent of computer games like Ultima and King's Quest than the more action-driven Japanese RPGs that were prominent on home platforms.
 Much emphasis is placed on the game's dialog system, with the player being required to converse with NPCs in order to learn keywords that they can use in later conversations to earn information.
 Puzzles in the game follow this format as well, with the player frequently having to acquire items and use them at the proper times in order to advance, though these do show some occasional fuzzy logic as well.
 For example, the coroners in the morgue the game starts in will be afraid of the player and flee him at first, but once they acquire some sunglasses and a Lone Star badge, they will not recognize him anymore and divulge some key information.
 Some other, seemingly useless items in the game will also tie into the game's spell system, so it is oddly to the player's benefit to collect almost everything they find, no matter how arbitrary it may seem.